Spirits of Death: Style

-Although the film is often described as a giallo, film historian Roberto Curti stated it only becomes a violent murder mystery about an hour into the film.
+Although the film is often described as a giallo, film historian Roberto Curti stated that it only becomes a violent murder mystery about an hour into the film.
 Curti described the giallo trademarks of violent murders and a twist ending are marginal when compared to other films of the genre at the time.
-Curti opined the film was one like a perverse kammerspiel which borrowed from both gothic and avant-garde theatre.
+Curti opined that the film was like a perverse kammerspiel which borrowed from both Gothic and avant-garde theatre.

 Release

 Spirits of Death was released in Italy on 30 November 1972.
 The film grossed 65.564 million Italian lire in Italy on its release.
 When the film was released later in France, it was titled Exorcisme tragique to try and bank on the popular success of The Exorcist.